am-miracle/am-miracle/README.md

 Now I’m focused on building high-performance tools, improving developer experience, and going deeper into systems and infrastructure.

-Outside work, I’m really into football, kickboxing, and weightlifting.
+Outside work, I’m really into Sports and exercise (football, NBA, kickboxing, and weightlifting).
 They help me stay focused and disciplined.

 ## Links:
 - [Portfolio](https://judemiracle.com/)